proofofjogi/zaprite-client/README.md

 # Zaprite python client

-This python client is intendended to interface with the zaprite api https://api.zaprite.com/#post-/v1/order
+This python client is intended to interface with the zaprite api https://api.zaprite.com/#post-/v1/order